 The Soongsil campus dormitory building is located literally right next to the language school and is also a good option for prospective students, however get in early to give yourself a chance with the limited availability.
 The building itself is state of the art, separated into male and female living quarters with shared facilities including a fitness center, cafeteria, laundry room, seminar room and even a 24-hour GS25 convenience store.
 The room options available are quadruple, double and single and prices vary accordingly.
 The double rooms are the most popular option for students and offer a clean, modern, furnished room with desk and chair, bed, fridge, microwave and of course wi-fi all included.

-The dormitory fee is about 400,000 KRW a month with utilities included.
+The dormitory fees range from 430,000-950,000 KRW a month with utilities included, depending on whether the room is for males/females, and number of roomates.
 A great option if you are willing to give up the freedom of living by yourself.
 You can also save quite a lot of money on things such as transport and food by choosing this option.

 Soongsil’s student body is more diverse than you might expect.
 Although the majority of students are from China, there are many students from Japan, Taiwan and Turkey, just to name a few.
 It is still not a popular option for native English speakers, which is likely to actually improve your Korean learning, as well as providing good opportunities to find English tutoring positions.